muhme/joomla-branches-tester/README.md

 scripts/test.sh 44 tests/System/integration/administrator/components/com_actionlogs/Actionlogs.cy.js
 ```

-:imp: When running all Joomla System Tests, the first step executed is the `Installation.cy.js`.
+:fairy: To protect you, the first step `Installation.cy.js` of the Joomla System Tests
-  If there were any extensions previously installed,
+  is excluded here when you run all tests.
+If you run this spec, this can lead to inconsistencies
-  this can lead to inconsistencies between the file system and the database.
+  between the file system and the database, as the Joomla database will be recreated.

 ### Cypress GUI System Tests